bingyangchen/KM-software/System Design/System Design 101.md

     A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use.

-Let’s take the `docker run` command as an example.
+Let's take the `docker run` command as an example.

   - Docker pulls the image from the registry.
   - Docker creates a new container.